How To Find & Engage Your Target Audience Online For Profit

 • Are there any risks with contact lenses?

 So when a potential customer landed on the site they didn’t really find the answers they were looking for.
 Granted they were looking for an Optician, which they found.
-But it didn’t address key questions of the target audience and even if it did there was a good chance they couldn’t read it anyway.

 How I Understood My Audience

-Luckily as a successful online marketer at a number of levels throughout my career and ultimately working as an affiliate marketer for myself, I have a good understanding of my audience.
+As a successful online marketer at a number of levels throughout my career and ultimately working as an affiliate marketer for myself, I have a good understanding of my audience.

 • People asking questions and getting the wrong answer